Quick Look

 - Divide the class into teams of three students each.

-- Distribute materials to each team, including one pair of scissors, 24 inches (60cm) of tape and three sheets of paper.
+- Distribute materials to each team, including one pair of scissors, 24 inches (60cm) of tape, and three sheets of paper.

 - (15 min) Give teams 15 minutes to design and test different tower designs.
 The test includes having students step away from their tower so it is at arm's length and have them blow out a full breath to simulate a hurricane.
 A successful tower will not topple over.
-Make sure the tower is not secured to a table, the floor or any other piece of furniture or wall.
+Ensure the tower is not secured to a table, the floor, or any other piece of furniture or wall.
 Students should record their tower height and whether it withstood the “hurricane wind” on their worksheets.

 - After 15 minutes, inform students that now they will construct and test their final design.
 Students are allowed to return their original materials to the teacher in exchange for another 24 inches (60cm) of tape and three more sheets of paper.